 These methods also allow oxygen into the must and break up the cap.

 Why must the punching down technique be practiced more carefully than other cap management methods?

 At the end of the fermentation process, when alcohol is higher, tannins are more easily extracted from the cap and if not practiced correctly, punching down can result in an exceedingly bitter and rough final wine.

 What is one of the key advantages of using a rotary fermenter?

 Rotary fermenters continuously agitate the cap and juice together making extraction fast but, if the winemaker isn’t careful, extraction can be too deep and intense.

 Rotary fermenters are commonly used in Australia.

-Carbonic maceration is an enzymatic fermentation which takes place within the grapes themselves under anerobic (without oxygen) conditions.
+It is an enzymatic, intracellular fermentation which takes place within the grapes themselves under anaerobic (without oxygen) conditions.

 Anaerobic respiration of the grapes will convert the sugars in the grapes into ethanol.